beyond-the-cloud-dev/soql-lib/website/docs/basic-features.md

 ### with sharing

-By default all queries will be executed `with sharing`, because of `AccessLevel.USER_MODE` which enforce sharing rules.
+By default, all queries are executed `with sharing`, enforced by `AccessLevel.USER_MODE`.

-`AccessLevel.USER_MODE` enforce object permissions and field-level security as well.
+`AccessLevel.USER_MODE` enforces object permissions and field-level security.

 Developer can skip FLS by adding `.systemMode()` and `.withSharing()`.